Policy/Political Director Job Description

 - Strong belief in the mission of the organization and uncompromising commitment to advancing racial equity;

-- 3-5 years of experience in policy advocacy, including a deep knowledge of federal, state, and/or local legislative processes;
+- 3-5 years of experience in policy advocacy or lobbying, including a deep knowledge of federal, state, and/or local legislative processes;

 - 3-5 years of experience in policy research and analysis;